Style the layer and configure a pop-up

 Next, you'll add a chart to the pop-up.
 A chart is a graphical representation of data that comes in many types, such as bar charts, scatter plots, pie charts, and line charts.
 Pie charts group data into slices to visualize part-to-whole relationships.
 You'll configure a pie chart for the pop-up to visualize intimate partner violence reports by gender.

-- In the Select fields box, search for number.
-Select Female_number and Male_number.
+4. In the Select fields box, search for number.
+Check the boxes for Female_number and Male_number.

 The pie chart shows the proportion of intimate partner violence reports by women and men in orange and blue.